hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 whether or not methods on that type have sensible behavior for `nil` receivers, and that leads to lots of opportunities for runtime errors.
-To me that seems like an opportunity to make language changes so that it is easier for the type checker to catch problems.
+To me that seems like an opportunity to make language changes so that it is easier for the type checker to catch problems at compile time.

 [Understanding Nil]: https://speakerdeck.com/campoy/understanding-nil